vishnuyar/vishnuyar.github.io/_posts/2019-09-29-predicting-supreme-cases-outcome.md

 ---

 Today, I came across an interesting [dataset](http://Supremecourtdatabase.orgv).
 It contains all the relevant data about US Supreme Court cases.
-I always thought law was boring but the dataset piqued my interest.
+I always thought law as a boring subject but the dataset piqued my interest.

-The database to which this introduction pertains spans all four centuries of the Court's decisions, from its first decision in 1791 to the Court's most recent decision.
+The database to which this introduction pertains to 70 years of the Court's decisions,from its first decision in 1946 to the Court's most recent decision.
 This dataset is a result of extraordinary work done by Harold J. Spaeth, Distinguished University Professor, emeritus, Michigan State University

 Common sense says that the case outcome is decided based on the arguments presented by the Petitioner and Respondent.
 The final outcome is also based on the Area of Issue and relevant Laws.
 Still, I went ahead and implemented machine learning Algorithms and created a predictive model.